-As Bob Dylan tours the UK, there's another chance to hear Kris Kristofferson's profile of his hero, inspiration and friend.
+As Bob Dylan tours the UK and returns to London's Royal Albert Hall, there's another chance to hear Kris Kristofferson's profile of his friend.

 It's February 1966, and Bob Dylan travels to Nashville to shake up the town and make the best use of musicians Robbie Robertson, Charlie McCoy, Wayne Moss and Al Kooper on one of the greatest rock and roll albums ever made Blonde On Blonde.
 Kris Kristofferson remembers the recording sessions that went on through the night - he was working as a janitor in studio where the album was recorded.
 Bob undertakes a world tour with The Band taking in a performance at the Royal Albert Hall in London, with The Beatles in attendance, and a legendary confrontation between Dylan and the audience at Manchester's Free Trade Hall.